1 9 7 7 – 1 9 8 1 (USA)

 105 x 50 minute episodes

-Betty Buckley was brought in to play Abby, a tutor for Tommy (Willie Aames) who became the elder Tom’s new wife.
-But in keeping with EIE tradition, her landing was none too smooth.
+By season two, Tom had married Abby (Betty Buckley), the tutor of his son, Tommy (Willie Aames).
+But in keeping with Eight Is Enough tradition, her landing was none too smooth.
 A stage actress who’d most recently worked in London and New York, she didn’t adjust well to the routine of TV shooting.
 Nor did she love her adopted home.

 She also hated the changes made to her character after she signed on.
 She agreed to play a woman named Mitch, who was a high-spirited, independent gal before ABC exec Fred Silverman had the writers morph her into quiet, demure Abby.

-Two cast members who went on to bigger and better things were actor Mark Hamill – who played the oldest son David in the pilot of Eight is Enough which was called ‘Never Try Eating Nectarines Since Juice May Dispense’ (the title was made up from the first names of the Bradford kids; Nicholas, Tommy, Elizabeth, Nancy, Susan, Joannie, Mary and David) – and Ralph (The Karate Kid) Macchio who joined the cast in the final season as Abby’s troubled nephew Jeremy.
+Two cast members who went on to bigger and better things were actor Mark Hamill – who played oldest son David in the pilot of EIE – and Ralph (The Karate Kid) Macchio who joined the cast in the final season as Abby’s troubled nephew Jeremy.

 EIE producer Bob Jacks tried to convince the actor his future was safer with a hit series than a long shot space picture.
 When that didn’t work, Lorimar (the company producing the show), threatened legal action if Hamill didn’t play along.